sherpa/sherpa/docs/plots/index.rst

    >>> dplot.prepare(d)
    >>> dplot.plot()

-The appearance of the plot will depend on the chosen backend (although as of the Sherpa 4.12.0 release there is only one, using the :term:`matplotlib` package).
+The appearance of the plot will depend on the chosen backend.

 Plotting data directly
 ----------------------